 A criterion-referenced test designed to measure performance of objectives to be taught during a unit of instruction and/or performance on entry behaviors; given before instruction begins.

 A functional version of a new process and/or product, usually in an unfinished state, whose effectiveness and efficiency to be tested.

 Stands for Sharable Content Object Reference Model.
 Collection of specifications that enable interoperability, accessibility, and reusability of e-learning content.

-The SCORM protocol is used to facilitate the interaction of eLearning modules with a Learning Management System to record such data as course completion and assessment scores.
+The SCORM standard is used to facilitate the interaction of eLearning modules with a Learning Management System to record data such as course completion and assessment scores.

 A design technique for showing as individual scenes the proposed sequence of visual, textual, and audio elements in a learning module (such as a video or eLearning module)

 Person responsible for the accuracy of facts, concepts, and other instructional content.

 Testing done following the Implementation phase (including pilot testing and subsequent Kirkpatrick’s Levels of Evaluation).

 Process of identifying, sequencing, and relating the tasks and subtasks that should be performed in order to meet learning objectives.
 Driving force in performance technology and instructional systems development.

 Test criteria are the component of a learning objective that describes the quality or standard of performance that will be considered acceptable.